szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **FAIR FAT FABULOUS FULL FIERCE WARNING ABOUT THE FIRST THREE:** Don't eat all three.
 One of them at least is needed for plot reasons.
 Otherwise, you'll have to fix it with save editing or console commands.

 - Mask of King Strohm III: now it protects vs. critical hits, increases Detect Illusion and Find Traps by 10.
 It has a charge ability to cast Oracle once per day.
 - Shadow Dragon Wardstone: It is now an ioun stone which grants immunity to Blindness.
 Shadow dragons and other shadow creatures incur in a -2 combat roll penalty towards the wearer.
-5% hiding skill and shadowdancers are dark soul monks get a +3% damage resistance.
+5% hiding skill and shadowdancers and dark moon monks get a +3% damage resistance.

 **Component 1198:** Make Ring of the Crusade (SoD) also grant a combat/damage roll bonus vs. demons and devils